sysmulch/docs/docs/practical-guides.md

 ## Ten tips for research scholars aiming for their first significant publication

-In 2023, after many years of teaching scientific writing, I was inspired to write a practical guide to focus on a crucial stage of an aspiring researcher’s journey: their first significant publication in a scholarly journal.
+In 2023, after many years of teaching scientific writing, I was inspired to write a practical guide to focus on a crucial stage of an aspiring researcher's journey: their first significant publication in a scholarly journal.
 As far as I know, there is no practical guide that looks at scientific writing from this particular angle.
 I published this guide in the journal *Science Editor*, which is widely read in the scientific publishing community in the United States and elsewhere.

 [Article in *Science Editor*](https://www.csescienceeditor.org/article/ten-tips-for-research-scholars-aiming-for-their-first-significant-publication/)